rte-france/relife/doc/source/developer/index.rst

 2. Set up a local clone of your fork

-Clone your fork of the ReLife repo from your GitHub account to your local disk:
+Clone your fork of the ReLife repo from your GitHub account to your local disk.
+The url to use with the clone command can be found by clicking on the green 'Code' button of the GitHub repo.
+When you clone a project, you get a local copy of an existing git repository that is uploaded on a server.
+The above command will create a relife directory on your computer with the codebase and every version of every file for the history of the project:

 .. code-block::

-  $ git clone https://github.com/<YourLogin>/relife.git  # add --depth 1 if your connection is slow
+  $ git clone https://github.com/YourLogin/relife.git  # add --depth 1 if your connection is slow

 and change into that directory: